cloudmesh-community/sp20-516-222/notebook.md

 ## Week 4 Fri 02/07/20 - 02/14/20

 * :o2: Read information on OpenStack and how to use Horizon
-* :o2: Installation of cloudmesh cloud bundle
+* :+1: Installation of cloudmesh cloud bundle
 * :o2: Complete 4.4.9 Exercise
-* :o2: Write chapter on volume management in clouds
+* :+1: Write chapter on volume management in clouds

+## Week 5 Fri 02/14/20 - 02/21/20

+* :o2: Project proposal due 02/17
+* :o2: Revise chapter
+* :o2: Read cloud computing chapter on hypervisor
+* :o2: Read cloud computing chapter on Iaas focusing on one cloud
+* :o2: Complete 4.5.4 Exercise